jw120/fcc-url-shortener/README.md

 * DONE Add new url entry validation
 * DONE Migrate from typings to npm (are all available?)

-* TODO Add catches to server.ts?
+* DONE Add catches to server.ts?
 Catch a server in use error on startup
+* DONE Use asncthrow
 * TODO Make invalid page prettier - include error messages?
 * TODO Think about sanitizing originals (e.g., if contains single quote, or someother injection problem)